-This article was first written for and published by The Roar.
+This article was first written for and published for The Roar.

 Hands up if you hate the Manly Warringah Sea Eagles?